 William Kentridge was born in Johannesburg, South Africa.
 Kentridge, who is celebrated internationally for his prints, animated films, drawings and theatre productions, continues to live and work in Johannesburg.

-The artist undergoes a self- reflexive journey, tracing the effects of Apartheid and Colonialism in South Africa.
+The artist undergoes a self-reflective journey, tracing the effects of apartheid and colonialism in South Africa.
 His animated films are set in the exploited industrial and mining landscapes around Johannesburg.
 These locations symbolise a history of abuse and injustice.

 The characters of his films are an autobiographical and fictionalised fusion that relate to his own narrative as a South African.
 Rendered in an expressive and gestural style in black charcoal and ink, Kentridge’s drawings undergo multiple erasures and additions to produce film stills.
 This palimpsest of gestural marks in each film still speaks of Kentridge’s interest in political art, as an art of ambiguity, contradiction and uncertainty.
 Furthermore, this successive drawing technique figuratively symbolises time, change, repression, and selective memory.
 Kentridge’s series of short films titled, 9 Drawings for Projection (1989- 2003) won him international acclaim.

-Kentridge has been the recipient of many prestige’s awards including the Standard Bank Young Artist Award (1987), a Carnegie Medal at Carnegie International (1999) and a Commandeur des Arts et des Lettres (2013).
+Kentridge has been the recipient of many prestigious awards, including the Standard Bank Young Artist Award (1987), a Carnegie Medal at Carnegie International (1999) and a Commandeur des Arts et des Lettres (2013).

 William Kentridge’s multi-channel video installation, More Sweetly Play the Dance (2017) was featured in Zeitz MOCAA’s inaugural exhibition, All things being equal… (2017-19).
 His major exhibition, Why Should I Hesitate: Putting Drawings to Work opens at Zeitz MOCAA in August 2019.